Conidium: Structures for release of conidia

 Mostly they develop a flat layer of relatively short conidiophores which then produce masses of spores.
 The increasing pressure leads to the splitting of the epidermis and cuticle and allows release of the conidia from the tissue.

 Health issues

 Conidia are always present in the air, but levels fluctuate from day to day and with the seasons.
 An average person inhales at least 40 conidia per hour.

 Exposure to conidia from certain species, such as those of Cryptostroma corticale, is known to cause hypersensitivity pneumonitis, an occupational hazard for forest workers and paper mill employees.

 Conidia are often the method by which some normally harmless but heat-tolerating (thermotolerant), common fungi establish infection in certain types of severely immunocompromised patients (usually acute leukemia patients on induction chemotherapy, AIDS patients with superimposed B-cell lymphoma, bone marrow transplantation patients (taking immunosuppressants), or major organ transplant patients with graft versus host disease).
 Their immune system is not strong enough to fight off the fungus, and it may, for example, colonise the lung, resulting in a pulmonary infection.
+Especially with species of the Aspergillus genus, germination in the respiratory tract can lead to aspergillosis, which is quite common, can vary in severity, and has shown signs of developing new risk groups and antifungal drug resistance.